Safeguarding Children and Young People (Under 18) Policy

 The primary concern in the event of an allegation is to ensure the safety of the child or young person.
 In all cases, action will be taken quickly, confidentially and professionally, with all parties clear that suspension is not an indicator of guilt, but a required part of a process.

-Where an allegation is made, the CEO, Safeguarding Trustee and DSO will meet to discuss the required action.
+Where an allegation is made, the CEO, Trustee Safeguarding Lead and DSL will meet to discuss the required action.
 In order that a full and fair investigation can be carried out, consideration must be given to suspending the member of staff or volunteer.
 Where it is clear that a criminal offence may have occurred, the matter must be reported to the police.

-In the event that a member of staff or volunteer suspects any other member of staff or volunteer of abusing a child or young person, it is their responsibility to report these concerns to the Designated Safeguarding Officer (or Deputy), except when they are the person against whom the allegation is being made.
-In this instance, the report should go to the Designated Safeguarding Trustee.
+In the event that a member of staff or volunteer suspects any other member of staff or volunteer of abusing a child or young person, it is their responsibility to report these concerns to the Designated Safeguarding Lead (or Deputy), except in the circumstance in which the DSL is the person against whom the allegation is being made.
+In this instance, the report should go to the Safeguarding Trustee Lead.

 We will seek to keep programme participants safe by:

-• Appointing an Online Safety Coordinator – the same person as our Designated Safeguarding Officer.
+• Appointing an Online Safety Coordinator – Stephen Hancock, Head of Operations.

-• Providing clear and specific directions to staff and volunteers on how to behave online through our code of conduct.
+• Provide clear and specific directions to staff and volunteers on how to behave online through our code of conduct.

 • Ensuring that images of programme participants are used only after their written permission has been obtained, and only for the purpose for which consent has been given.